Sandrokos/LoadoutLocker/README.md

 - **Auto-equip on loadout change** — switching loadouts applies the linked gear set after talents commit
 - **Smart swapping** — two-phase unequip/equip handles embellished items and slot conflicts
 - **Talent UI button** — Save Gear button below the loadout dropdown on the talent panel
+- **Equipment Manager sync** — saved gear is mirrored to a Blizzard equipment set (named after the loadout) so you can equip from the character panel too
 - **Upgrade scan** — when applying a loadout, prompts if a same-name bag item is better (track, ilvl, or tertiary stats)
+- **Content loadout prompts** — assign default and per-content loadouts for dungeons, raids, delves, and PvP; get an in-game prompt when entering or when raid bosses need a different build
-- **In-game menu** — `/locker` opens Help, Priority, and Loadouts tabs
+- **In-game menu** — `/locker` opens General, Priority, Loadouts, Dungeons, Raids, Delves, and PvP tabs
-- **Loadout management** — copy gear sets between loadouts, delete saved sets, clear ignored upgrade slots
+- **Loadout management** — overview table, copy gear sets between loadouts, delete saved sets, clear ignored upgrade slots
+- **Bug report** — built-in feedback form with debug info and a link to [GitHub Issues](https://github.com/Sandrokos/LoadoutLocker/issues)
 - **Options integration** — also listed under **Esc → Options → AddOns**

 ## Installation